elugens/hello-javascript/docs/additional-questions/js-animation/css-animations.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The `cubic-bezier()` function in CSS defines a Cubic Bezier curve which is used to determine the transition timing to create customized easing effects in animations or transitions.
+    </div><br />
-  <div><strong>Interview Response:</strong> The cubic-bezier() function defines a Cubic Bezier curve.
+  <div><strong>Technical Response:</strong> The cubic-bezier() function defines a Cubic Bezier curve.
 A Cubic Bezier curve gets defined by P0, P1, P2, and P3 points.
 P0 and P3 are the curve's start and end, and, in CSS, these points are fixed as the coordinates are ratios.
 P0 is (0, 0) and represents the initial time and the initial state, and P3 is (1, 1) and represents the final time and the final state.
 We use the cubic-bezier() function with the animation-timing-function and transition-timing-function properties.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />